Rockcastle County, Kentucky

 Rockcastle County is a county located in the southeastern part of the U.S. state of Kentucky.
 As of the 2020 census, the population was 16,037.
 Its county seat is Mt.
 Vernon.

-The county was founded in 1810 and named for the Rockcastle River, which runs through it.
-The river, in turn, is named for its majestic rock cliffs.
-Rockcastle County is part of the Richmond–Berea, KY Micropolitan Statistical Area, which is also included in the Lexington-Fayette-Richmond-Frankfort, KY Combined Statistical Area.
+The county was founded in 1810 and named for the Rockcastle River, which runs through it; the river, in turn, is named for its rock cliffs.
+Rockcastle County is part of the Richmond-Berea, KY Micropolitan Statistical Area, which is also included in the Lexington-Fayette–Richmond–Frankfort, KY combined statistical area.

 Geography

 According to the United States Census Bureau, the county has a total area of 318 sqmi, of which 317 sqmi is land and 1.6 sqmi (0.5%) is water.